akhepcat/hamnets/README.md

   -d|--dev  [device path]  will allow you to temporarily force a different device in case your system renumbers things on you and you can't be arsed to edit your config file.

-## UTC mode
-  -u|--utc  (WORK IN PROGRESS) forces the application to treat all times as being in UTC.
-Nothing is currently converted into localtime, which may be confusing.

 ## RIGs config file
   -R|--rigcfg [path to config file]